 Chardonnay Aged After 6 Years (1 of 2) Aged for six years in a new American white oak barrel before it was re-barreled into a used French oak Chardonnay barrel for eight more years, this whiskey is 14 years old.
 The taste reveals a marriage of fruitiness from the Chardonnay barrel with smoky vanilla notes.
 Chardonnay Aged After 10 Years (2 of 2) Bourbon was aged for ten years and six months in a new American white oak barrel.
-Then it was rebarreled in a used French oak Chardonnay barrel and aged for eight more years.
-Aged a total of 18 years, this whiskey boasts more oak at the start, but finishes with the fruitiness of the wine influence.
-Zinfandel Aged After 6 Years (1 of 2) This whiskey aged for six years and three months in a new American white oak barrel before it was rebarreled into a used American oak Zinfandel barrel.
+Then it was re-barreled in a used French oak Chardonnay barrel and aged for eight more years.
+Aged a total of 18 years, this whiskey boasts more oak at the start but finishes with the fruitiness of the wine influence.
+Release 3: Zinfandel Aged Bourbon American white oak barrels that previously held Zinfandel wine were used to age bourbon.
+Two different ages of bourbon were examined.
+Both bourbons aged in new barrels first, one for six years and the other for 10 years, before being finished in used Zinfandel barrels for eight years.

+Zinfandel Aged After 6 Years (1 of 2) This whiskey aged for six years and three months in a new American white oak barrel before it was re-barreled into a used American oak Zinfandel barrel.
 There it was aged for another eight years, making it a total of 14 years old.
 The expected wine fruitiness is absent in the initial palate, but is replaced with an exciting spiciness.
-It is not the rye-grain spice normally associated with bourbon, but a grape-vine herbal quality that slides across the tongue and lingers for what seems like forever.
+It is not the rye-grain spice normally associated with bourbon, but a grapevine herbal quality that slides across the tongue and lingers for what seems like forever.
 This is an epic whiskey with grandeur and grace.
 Old world quaffing of a vine and field mélange.

 Zinfandel Aged After 10 Years (2 of 2)

 Aging first in a new American white oak barrel for ten years, this bourbon was then re-barreled into a used American oak Zinfandel barrel for another eight years.
 Aged a total of 18 years, this whiskey carries little subtlety.
 The original whiskey brings powerful flavors to the refinement of the Zinfandel wine barrel.
 The Zinfandel does dance along the edges with its dry herbal flavorings, but the bourbon fills the ballroom with its grain and wood bouquet.

 2008 Releases

 Release 4: Cabernet Franc Bourbon

-Exploring the flavor influence of used French oak, two different batches of bourbon were aged first in new American white oak barrels, and then finished in Cabernet Franc barrels.
+Exploring the flavor influence of used French oak, two different batches of bourbon were aged first in new American white oak barrels and then finished in Cabernet Franc barrels.
 One bourbon was aged first for six years and the other was aged for eight years, both in new American white oak, before being transferred to used French oak barrels for eight more years of aging.

-Cabernet Franc Aged After 6 Years (1 of 2)

-Bourbon was aged for six years and three months in a new American white oak barrel before it was rebarreled into a used French oak Cabernet Franc barrel.
+Cabernet Franc Aged After 6 Years (1 of 2) Bourbon was aged for six years and three months in a new American white oak barrel before it was rebarreled into a used French oak Cabernet Franc barrel.
 There it was aged for another eight years, making it a total of 14 years old.
 Earthy tannins of Cabernet mingle well with the bourbon undertones.

 Cabernet Franc Aged After 8 Years (2 of 2)

 Bourbon spent eight years and one month in a new American white oak barrel before it was re-barreled into a used French oak Cabernet Franc barrel.
 There it was aged for another eight years, making it a total of 16 years old.
 The taste combines an amazing balance of heavy wine and bourbon character.

-Release 5: 17 Year Old Rum Marriage
+Release 5: 17-Year-Old Rum Marriage